kamil467/az400/readme.md

                   - Enforcing a coding standard also helps with portability.
 - Reusability : loose coupling , shared code base - how do you find reusability ? running static analysis.

+#### Placing good coding standard practices and regular code scans will helps to reduce the technical debt and maintain good code.